dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 }
 ~~~

-If it succeeds to connect to the aircraft, call **DJIInspireMainController**'s **enterNavigationModeWithResult** method to check if the aircraft entered navigation mode successfully.If not, just show a UIAlertView to the user.
+If it succeeds to connect to the aircraft, call **DJIInspireMainController**'s **enterNavigationModeWithResult** method to check if the aircraft entered navigation mode successfully.
+If not, just show a UIAlertView to the user.
 We need to implement UIAlertView's delegate method as shown below:

 ~~~objc
 #pragma mark - UIAlertViewDelegate